archer-v/boogieman/README.md

 ### Note

 RAW_SOCKETS are used to perform ping and traceroute checks.
 So, the command requires root privileges to perform this checks.
-You can user sudo, or you can grant permissions only for operation with a raw sockets by setting the SET_CAP_RAW flag on the executable file.
+You can use sudo, or grant permissions only for operation with a raw sockets by setting the SET_CAP_RAW flag on the executable file.
 Use setcap command: `setcap cap_net_raw+ep ./boogieman`